single-spa/single-spa.js.org/website/versioned_docs/version-5.x/module-types.md

 ### Parcels are best suited for sharing components between frameworks
 Creating a parcel is as easy as using the [single-spa helpers](/docs/ecosystem#help-for-frameworks) for that framework on a specific component.
 This returns an object (`parcelConfig`) that single-spa can use to create and mount a parcel.
 Because single-spa can mount a parcel anywhere, this gives you a way to share components across frameworks.
 It should not be used if the shared component is being used in another application of the same framework.
-For example: `applicationOne` is written in Vue and contains all the UI/Logic to create a user. `application2` is written in react and needs to create a user.
-Using a single-spa parcel allows you to wrap your `app1` vue component in a way that will make it work inside `application2` despite the different frameworks.
+For example: `applicationOne` is written in Vue and contains all the UI/Logic to create a user. `application2` is written in React and needs to create a user.
+Using a single-spa parcel allows you to wrap your `app1` Vue component in a way that will make it work inside `application2` despite the different frameworks.
 Even better if `application2` is unmounted by single-spa (per the activity function returning false)
 Think of parcels as a single-spa specific implementation of webcomponents.